Skip to content

 Anyone has the legal right to access property records at any time.
 You can visit the District of Columbia Recorder of Deeds office or use their online tool to find them.
 You can also find them in other ways.
 Certified copies are available for a small fee.

 Property records are public as part of transparency laws.
-First, they preserve the public chain of title, showing everyone who has ever owned a certain property.
+They preserve the public chain of title, which shows everyone who has ever owned a particular property.
 These are documented through deeds.
 Second, they prevent any one government office from having too much power over the people.

-It's difficult these days to protect all your personal information, which can expose you to identity theft and fraud.
+It's difficult to protect all your personal information these days, which can expose you to identity theft and fraud.
 However, you can minimize your exposure by asking property records repositories and government offices to remove anything about you beyond your name and address.

 Search Washington D.C.
 Property Records